Appointments with our Therapists may be booked online by using our Booking Calendar.

 Neck and Back Pain

 Osteopathic manual practitioners can relieve neck and back pain like sciatica, rib pain, torticollis, headaches and migraines.
-They perform high velocity techniques but also use a lot of soft and painless functional techniques.
 They can work deeply on the muscles and tendons when required.

 Shoulder pain and mobility restriction, tennis elbow, carpal tunnel syndrome, hip pain and mobility restrictions, knee problems, ankle or foot pain.